-The Bank will write to your new employer advising the employer of: (i) your obligations of secrecy and confidentiality regarding Bank information; and (ii) any other exit requirements.
+The Bank will advise your new employer of (i) your obligations of secrecy and confidentiality regarding Bank information and (ii) any other exit requirements.

 Any post-employment arrangement with you will be established in accordance with the Post-Retirement Employment and Contracting Guidelines.